mreysei/katas/.templates/typescript-pbt/README.md

-# TypeScript Boilerplate for Katas using Property Based Testing
+# TypeScript Boilerplate for Katas

 You can use it for Coding-Dojos, Katas or **reference** to build a new project.

 This boilerplate include:

-- 💬 TypeScript 4.9
+- 💬 TypeScript 3.6
+- 📙 Babel 7
-- ✅ Jest 29.0
+- ✅ Jest 24
-- ⚡️ Fast Check 3.11
+- 💅 Prettier & TSLint